 You can share your driving licence details in a number of secure ways:

-Go to the DVLA website and log in using your driving licence number, National Insurance number, and postcode
+go to the DVLA website and log in using your driving licence number, National Insurance number, and postcode

-Generate a unique code using the Share Driving Licence tool
+generate a unique code using the Share Driving Licence tool

-Provide the unique code and the last 8 digits of your driving licence number to the hire company or employer that has requested your driving history
+provide the unique code and the last eight digits of your driving licence number to the hire company or employer that has requested your driving history

-Call DVLA on 0300 083 0013 and provide your driving licence number, National Insurance number, and postcode to generate a unique access code
+call DVLA on 0300 083 0013 and provide your driving licence number, National Insurance number, and postcode to generate a unique access code

 Alternatively, call DVLA on 0300 790 6801 and leave permission for a nominated person/business to check your driving licence history over the phone

-Driver Licence Validation Service DVRE 5 DVLA Swansea SA99 1AJ
+Send a request form to: Driver Licence Validation Service DVRE 5 DVLA Swansea SA99 1AJ

 Alternatively, you can access the site and download your driving licence history as a PDF once you have generated a code – but be aware that some companies may not accept this as it is not live information.